-Vergina era D' alta belta, ma sua belta non cura: Di natura, d' amor, de' cieli amici Le negligenze sue sono artifici.
-"Gerusal.
-Lib.," canto ii. xiv.-xviii.
-(She was a virgin of a glorious beauty, but regarded not her beauty...Negligence itself is art in those favoured by Nature, by love, and by the heavens.)
+Vergina era D' alta beltà, ma sua beltà non cura: \ \ \ \ \ \ \ Di matura, d' amor, de' cieli amici Le negligenze sue sono artifici.
+GERUSAL.
+LIB., canto ii. xiv.- xviii.

-At Naples, in the latter half of the last century, a worthy artist named Gaetano Pisani lived and flourished.
-He was a musician of great genius, but not of popular reputation; there was in all his compositions something capricious and fantastic which did not please the taste of the Dilettanti of Naples.
-He was fond of unfamiliar subjects into which he introduced airs and symphonies that excited a kind of terror in those who listened.
+AT Naples, in the latter half of the last century, a worthy artist, named Gaetano Pisani, lived and flourished.
+He was a musician of great genius, but not of popular reputation; there was in all his compositions something capricious and fantastic, which did not please the taste of the Dilettanti of Naples.
+He was fond of unfamiliar subjects, into which he introduced airs and symphonies that excited a kind of terror in those who listened.
 The names of his pieces will probably suggest their nature.
-I find, for instance, among his MSS., these titles: "The Feast of the Harpies," "The Witches at Benevento," "The Descent of Orpheus into Hades," "The Evil Eye," "The Eumenides," and many others that a powerful imagination delighting in the fearful evince and supernatural, but often relieved by an airy and delicate fancy with passages of exquisite grace and beauty.
-It is true that in the selection of his subjects from ancient fable, Gaetano Pisani was much more faithful than his contemporaries to the remote origin and the early genius of Italian Opera.
+I find, for instance, among his MSS., these titles : "The Feast of the Harpies," "The Witches at Benevento,"